Functional renormalization group for extremely correlated electrons: Introduction

-To bypass all finite-size issues, it would be desirable to have a controlled and unbiased method to address strong-coupling, extremely correlated physics directly in the thermodynamic limit.
-For that purpose, strong-coupling and high-temperature expansions appear to offer a convenient starting point \cite{Oitmaa2006}.
+ensures that $ \tilde{n}_{ i \uparrow } + \tilde{n}_{ i \downarrow } = 0 , 1 $ and therefore cannot be treated in perturbation theory.
+The non-trivial physics engendered by the projected Hilbert space of the $t$ model~\eqref{eq:tModel} is exemplified strikingly by the Nagaoka theorem \cite{Nagaoka1965, Nagaoka1966, Kollar1996, Tasaki1998}, which guarantees that in dimensions greater than one and on a bipartite lattice with periodic boundary conditions, the ground state of the Hubbard model at infinite repulsion is ferromagnetic when the system is doped with a single hole away from half-filling.
+For many decades the question of whether Nagaoka ferromagnetism survives for finite hole doping in the thermodynamic limit has been the subject of intense research \cite{Roth1967, Brinkman1970, Aruiac1990, Elser1990, Kotrla1990, Izyumov1990, Shastry1990, vonderLinden1991, Putikka1992, Hanisch1993, Chiappe1993, Zotos1993, Wurth1995, Kollar1996, Kuzmin1997, Obermeier1997, Tasaki1998, Becca2001, Coleman2002, Zitzler2002, Park2008, Kumar2008, Baroni2011, Liu2012, Maska2012, Kochetov2017, Blesio2019, Morera2023, Samajdar2024a, Newby2025, Sharma2025}.
+In view of the fact that the ground state of the Hubbard model on a bipartite lattice at half filling is known to be antiferromagnetic for arbitrary $ U $ \cite{Lieb1989}, the fate of Nagaoka ferromagnetism for finite hole doping is by no means obvious.
+The renewed interest in Nagaoka ferromagnetism is also motivated by recent experimental progress realizing the $t$ model on optical lattices~\cite{Cheuk2016, Dehollain2019, Bohrdt2021, Spar2021, Lebrat2024, Prichard2024, Kendrick2025}.
+Unfortunately, numerical studies of Nagaoka ferromagnetism suffer from severe finite-size issues because its emergence is accompanied by a complete reorganization of the ground state at arbitrary distances.
+It would therefore be desirable to have a controlled and unbiased method to address strong-coupling, extremely correlated physics directly in the thermodynamic limit.
+For that purpose, strong-coupling and high-temperature expansions appear to offer a convenient starting point.
 They set out from the exactly solvable atomic limit and incorporate the non-local hopping $ t_{ i j } $ as perturbation.
 However, these expansions also suffer from finite-size effects: For nearest-neighbor hopping an $ n $-th order term in such a series only contains correlations between at most $ n + 1 $ lattice sites.
 To access the long-range, non-local physics implied by the Nagaoka theorem, we therefore expect that a resummation of the series to infinite order is necessary.
 Such a resummation on the other hand requires a convenient formalism for constructing and classifying the individual terms of the expansion, like diagrammatic perturbation theory does in the weak-coupling limit.
-Over the decades, it has been realized several times that similar diagrammatic languages in fact exist also for strong-coupling and high-temperature expansions \cite{Zaitsev1976, Izyumov1990, Metzner1991, Izyumov1992, Ovchinnikov2004, Izyumov2005, Perepelitsky2015, Carlstroem2021, Rueckriegel2023}.
+Over the decades, it has been realized several times that similar diagrammatic languages in fact exist also for strong-coupling and high-temperature expansions \cite{Zaitsev1976, Izyumov1990, Metzner1991, Izyumov1992,Pairault1998, Pairault2000, Ovchinnikov2004, Izyumov2005, Perepelitsky2015, Carlstroem2021, Rueckriegel2023}.
 Unfortunately, the proposed diagrammatic rules tend to be rather complicated, because at each vertex there is a Hubbard atom with non-trivial quantum dynamics.
 This may be the reason why the diagrammatic strong-coupling expansions have never gained widespread popularity, despite some promising results \cite{Zaitsev1976, Izyumov1990, Izyumov1992, Izyumov1994, Khatami2013, Khatami2014, Mai2018, Rueckriegel2023, Carlstroem2025}.
+An alternative approach to the strong-coupling problem based on diagrammatic extension of dynamical mean field theory has recently also gained attention~\cite{Rohringer2018}.